schorschie/schorschie.github.io/index.md

  Utilized Python, Jupyter, and Pandas within a data sharing project with an OEM:

-* Developed the pipeline for customer data batches from OEM vehicles to Bosch’s database.
+* Developed the ETL process for customer data batches from OEM vehicles to Bosch’s database.
 * Gathered data for common domain specific incidents to refine system requirements and models.
 * Utilized a machine learning algorithm to cluster the time variant data.